How much does timber flooring cost in NZ? Complete 2026 price guide

 | Laminate | $70–$110 | 10–15 years, replace whole floor | $6–$10 per m²/year |

 The honest comparison: engineered oak is in the same per-year band as wool carpet, costs roughly $4–$6/year more than vinyl plank, and is the only one on this list you can refinish rather than replace.
-For most homeowners on a 20+ year horizon, that refinishing capacity is what tips the maths in favour of engineered oak — and what makes it the lowest-impact long-term choice from a waste perspective too.
+For most homeowners on a 20+ year horizon, that refinishing capacity is what tips the maths in favour of engineered oak, and what makes it a lower-impact long-term choice from a waste perspective too.

-The following are indicative all-up costs for common project types in Auckland, including supply with 10% wastage and glue-down installation.
-Subfloor preparation, existing floor removal, and acoustic underlay are not included unless noted.
-All prices incl GST.
+Indicative all-up costs for common Auckland project types, with supply (10% wastage) and glue-down installation.
+Subfloor prep, old-floor removal and acoustic underlay are extra unless noted.
+Prices incl GST.

 | Project type | Area | Tier | Indicative total (incl GST) |